bolt12/LogAdventures/README.lagda.md

 between the "remainder" (I overload the word "remainder" to mean a remainder like notion, usually a fractional part, which relates with the integer part according to some specification) and the integer part of such result?
-Let's think about this one first.
+Let's think about this first.

 The fractional part of a $\log_2$ computation behaves logarithmically.
 This is can be highlighted by the following